bmth-arg-wiki/bmth-arg-wiki.github.io/pages/lore/booklet.md

 >
 > ### SELENE
 >
 >☐Selene is a fearless adventurer on a quest of paramount importance in the fantastical realm of YOUtopia.
 With her unwavering determination and boundless courage, she journeys across this magical land, seeking to uncover ancient secrets and restore balance to the world.
-Armed with a deep sense of purpose, Selene faces countless challenges and dangers on her path, guided by the hope of fulfilling her destiny and bringing light to a world shrouded in darkness.◻︎
+Armed with a deep sense of purpose, Selene faces countless challenges and dangers on her path, guided by the hope of fulfilling her destiny and bringing light to a world shrouded in darkness.☐
 >
 >⚔ ATTACK: 89 - ⛨️ DEFENCE: 77 - ✦ SPIRIT: 86
 >